 Rib fractures can take weeks to months to heal, depending on how mild or serious the fracture is.
 In general, any broken bone will take 6-8 weeks to heal.
 The worst pain is usually the first 1-2 weeks and gets gradually better after that.

 Healing time also depends on the person.
-Healthy children usually heal very quickly.
-Older adults or adults with other medical problems (especially those with osteoporosis) can take much longer to heal.
+Healthy children usually heal quickly.
+Older adults or adults with other medical problems, like osteoporosis, can take longer.

-It’s important to follow all of your doctor’s instructions while your fracture is healing.
-He or she will probably recommend that you eat a healthy diet that includes getting enough calcium, vitamin D, and protein.
-He or she will also probably recommend that you:
+It’s important to follow all your doctor’s instructions while your fracture is healing.
+He or she will recommend that you eat a healthy diet that includes calcium, vitamin D and protein.
+He or she will also recommend that you:

 - Avoid smoking.
-A fracture can take longer to heal if you smoke.
-It can also make your breathing more difficult and put you at increased risk of developing pneumonia.
+A fracture can take longer to heal if you smoke

 When should I call my doctor or nurse?